BlazeZheng/simple-nas-music-player/README.md

 - Cover Art: GET /api/cover?path=...
 - Metadata: GET /api/songs

+## Update Log - December 12, 2025:
+### Backend Security Fixes:
+- Path Security Verification: Added the validate_and_safe_path function to verify all user-provided paths.
+- CORS Restrictions: Configured a specific list of allowed domains instead of using the wildcard "*".
+- File Type Validation: Only specific audio file formats are permitted.
+- Prevention of Directory Traversal Attacks: Ensured all access remains within the designated music directory.
+Additionally, it was found that the watchdog program resolves most FLAC music playback issues, but some songs still get stuck and fail to switch to the next track.
+Solutions for further improvements are currently under investigation.

 ## Update Log - November 30, 2025:
 - Added sort buttons for the song library, allowing sorting by song title, artist name, and album name.
 Repeatedly clicking the same button toggles between ascending and descending order.
 - Added A-Z quick selection functionality.